tlan95/Udacity-DRL-nanodegree-project2-Continuous-Control/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) (version 1) or [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip) (version 2) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-- Finally, unzip the environment archive in the 'project's environment' directory and eventually adjust the path to the UnityEnvironment in the code.
+- Finally, you can unzip the environment archive in the project's environment directory and set the path to the UnityEnvironment in the code.

-Note: A conda environment file is provided with this project (so you can check/install the versions of the libraries I used)
+## Instructions

-### Train a agent
+### Training an agent

-Execute the provided notebook within this Nanodegree Udacity Online Workspace for "project #2  Continuous Control" (or build your own local environment and make necessary adjustements for the path to the UnityEnvironment in the code )
+You can either run `Continuous_Control.ipynb` in the Udacity Online Workspace for "Project2: Continuous Control" step by step or build your own local environment and set the path to the UnityEnvironment in the code.

-Note :
-- Manually playing with the environment has not been implemented as it is not available with Udacity Online Worspace (No Virtual Screen)
-- Watching the trained agent playing in the environment has not been implemented neither, as it is not available with Udacity Online Worspace (No Virtual Screen) and not compatible with my personal setup (see Misc : Configuration used  section)

-### Misc : Configuration used

-This agent has been trained on my "Deep Learning Dev Box", which is basically a Linux GPU Server, running Docker containers (using Nvidia Docker 2), serving Jupyter Lab notebooks which are accessed remotely via a web interface (or a ssh connection) : unfortunately this setup does not seem suitable to run Unity ML agent, with the GPU and providing a display for for the agent (See [Unity documentation](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Docker.md) for more details).
-Thus the headless / no visualization version of the Unity environment was used.
+**Note:** The Workspace does not allow you to see the simulator of the environment; so, if you want to watch the agent while it is training, you should train locally.